ditatechwriter/cert-manager-website/content/en/docs/concepts/ca-injector.md

 And after a short time, the Kubernetes API server will read that new `caBundle` value and use it to verify a TLS connection to the webhook server.

 This `Secret` based injection mechanism can operate independently of the `Certificate` based mechanism described earlier.
-It will work without the cert-manager CRDs installed and it will work if the cert-manager CRDs and associated webhook servers are not yet configured.
+It works without the cert-manager CRDs installed and it will work if the cert-manager CRDs and associated webhook servers are not yet configured.

 NOTE: For this reason, cert-manager uses the `Secret` based injection mechanism to bootstrap its own webhook server.